 How does Pitt Print affect my student allocation of 900 sheets of black & white printouts ($63)?

 When you use Pitt Print, your student allocation is reduced by the number of sheets that are actually printed from your queue.
 Print jobs that are sent to the Pitt Print queue that are not released for printing do not count towards your quota.
-If you exceed your print allocation, you can use one of the Pharos Pay Stations located in the David Lawrence and Hillman Library Student Computing Labs or visit the Technical Support Desk at the University Store on Fifth to add additional units to your printing account.
+If you exceed your print allocation, you can use one of the Pharos Pay Stations located in the David Lawrence and Hillman Library Student Computing Labs or visit the Walk-In Support Desk at the University Store on Fifth to add additional units to your printing account.

 Can I send double-sided print jobs to the print queue?

 Yes.
 Two-sided (or duplex) sheets count the same as a single-sheet printout against your quota.
 Duplex printing is enabled by default.

 Can I decide to print single-sided or double-sided when I am at a Pitt Print Station?

 No, you cannot make this choice at a Pitt Print Station–you must choose double-sided printing when sending your print job to the Pitt Print queue.